ilagith/Captcha-Recognition/README.md

 For each label 4800 different images are available.

 *Task b):*
 It is composed of a series of 4 letters in a corrupted image of size 30 × 140.
-No test set was provided.
+No test set was provided for this task.

 ### Methodology